Philosophy

 Peterson Jean Pierre is the Assistant Director.
 He has been with JE since its conception and has filled a number of roles over the years.
 He manages staff and faculty, class registration, translations and is our computer repair specialist.

-Candio Romancite is the Programs Coordinator.
-Candio documents all of our activities, finds faculty and helps the staff wherever it’s needed.
+Candio Ramoncite is the Programs Coordinator.
+Candio manages the classrooms scheduling, registration, faculty recruitment and student files.
 He has been coming to JE since 2015 for classes like screen printing, video editing, photography and English.
 He volunteered in JE for four years and cares deeply about the community.

 CESAR Wynda